 Nas: The Blueprint of the Art

-From Illmatic, he didn’t just drop a classic.
+Nas represents hip-hop in its purest form.
+Writing, storytelling, and cultural depth.
+When Illmatic dropped in 1994, he didn’t just release a classic.
 He changed the standard of lyricism forever.
 After Nas, being a “great rapper” meant something different.
 It meant detail.
 It meant perspective.
 It meant substance.
+Every rapper who picked up a pen after 1994 was either influenced by Nas or influenced by someone who was influenced by Nas.
+That’s how deep the roots go.

 50 Cent: The Force That Moved the Industry

 50 Cent’s greatness is different.
-It’s not just about how he raps it’s about what happened when he showed up.
+It’s not just about how he raps.
+It’s about what happened when he showed up.

 The Legends We Lost Too Soon

 You can’t have this conversation without Tupac, Biggie, and Pop Smoke.
+They weren’t just artists.
+They were moments in time that shaped the culture.
+And this is where my opinion might be controversial.

 Tupac Shakur: The Emotional Voice of a Generation